BitolaCo/bolt/readme.md

 - Write tests
 - Lock down sizing to a predefined set of widths (Small differences handled via CSS and 100% width, would also support srcset?)
 - Generate all sizes automatically on first visit.
+- Logging to system log
+- Log performance with each request
+- Standardize the log format for easier parsing later on